Your shopping cart is empty!

 Regular maintenance will help keep breakdowns to a minimum, but they can still happen.
-So, you need to know that your installer is close enough to get you quickly for an emergency repair call-out.
+So, you need to know that your gate installer is close enough to get to you quickly for an emergency repair call-out.
 They should also be able to offer you the manufacturer’s warranty on all components of any gate automation system and may also provide their own guarantees on the quality of their installation work.

 The individual components that make up a gate automation system are varied and often complex.
-Electric motors or hydraulic drives operate gears connected to arms or brackets fixed to your gates.
+Electric gate motors or hydraulic drives operate gears connected to arms or brackets fixed to your gates.
 Modern electronics are used in control panels, photocells, loop cards, safety edges and transmitters and receivers.

-The frequency of maintenance for any gate system may be affected by the frequency of use of the gates.
+The frequency of maintenance for any gate system may be affected by the frequency of use of the driveway gates.
 Electric gates that are opened and closed all day long are more prone to wear-related issues than gates that open once or twice a day.
-But gates that aren’t used for a few days at a time may need more servicing that focusses on keeping components moving freely.
+But electric gates that aren’t used for a few days at a time may need more servicing that focusses on keeping components moving freely.

-Location of a gate automation system may play a part in determining how much servicing is required.
+The location of a gate automation system may play a part in determining how much servicing is required.
 If the gates are near the coast, strong winds and salt spray from the sea can reduce service intervals.
 But the essence of good gate breakdown preventative maintenance is a service from an experienced gate installer at least once every year.

 Ideally, the gate engineer who installed a new gate automation system will advise on the level of servicing.
-If you have moved into a house with automated gates and are unsure about their service history, calling a qualified local gate engineer is a wise move.
+If you have moved into a house with automated gates and are unsure about their service history, calling a local gate installer is a wise move.
 They will be able to assess the overall condition of the gate automation system and carry out any required servicing and maintenance work.